RyanLua/Shime/.github/CONTRIBUTING.md

 # Contributing

-Shime is open-sourced and welcomes contributions from the community.
+We welcome contributions from the community.
 If you would like to contribute, please follow the guidelines below.

 ## Coding Style